We’ve put together a list of the very best events and trips you can look forward in spring 2018.

 Don’t let videos of last year put you off entering.
-While the Cape tour has a reputation for being a windy race, last years cancellation was a one off in it’s 40 year history.
+While the Cape tour has a reputation for being a windy race, last year’s cancellation was a one-off in its 40 year history.

-Highly recommended is the Gent Wevelgem sportive, a historic race across Flanders which sees amateur racers take on the iconic cobbled Kemmelberg climb.
-Have a look at our Cobbled Classic survival guide for all the advice you need to conquer the pave and finish your ride in one piece.
+Highly recommended is the Gent-Wevelgem sportive, a historic race across Flanders which sees amateur racers take on the iconic cobbled Kemmelberg climb.
+Have a look at our Cobbled Classic survival guide for all the advice you need to conquer the pavé and finish your ride in one piece.

 Japan Biking have a range of guided tours and itineraries to help you experience this variety, such as their Cherry Blossom Hot Springs Tour, starting and ending in Izumi.
-After a day of leisurely sightseeing on the bike, a trip to a traditional onsen is the perfect way to unwind.
+After a day of leisurely sightseeing on the bike, a trip to a traditional onsen (hot spring) is the perfect way to unwind.

 Alternatively, why not get a head start on the pros and cycle around Mount Fuji?
-The cycling route for the 2020 Olympic games is set to pass the iconic volcano, so a three day route passing through West Tokyo, Lake Yamanaka and Ito City is a great option.
+The cycling route for the 2020 Olympic games is set to pass the iconic volcano, so a three-day route passing through West Tokyo, Lake Yamanaka and Ito City is a great option.

 As with Japan, a cycling tour is a fantastic way to experience true local culture that you can often miss out on when visiting typical tourist traps.
 You also won’t be constantly passing streams of fellow road cyclists that almost become part of the scenery in some of the Med’s most popular cycling haunts this time of year.